Jason360x/Portfolio/README.md

 - ...created the GUI and logic for the return of the books.
 - ...helped create the DB table for the list of borrowed books and conceptionalized the return logic.
 - ...created the rating system with a DB table.
-- ...helped other teammembers with various problems.
+- ...helped other team members with various problems.

 The login details for the admin account are:
 - username: admin